mendoncajuanita/SuperResolution_of_imsges_using_GAN/readme.md

 - Dataset - Imagenet 8k
 - Xavier Initialization was used.

-We sharpened the "High_Res" real image and then made the GAN learn the mapping between "Low Res" Image and "High_Res_Sharpened" image.
+The "High_Res" real image was sharpened and then made the GAN learn the mapping between "Low Res" Image and "High_Res_Sharpened" image.
 The results were that the GAN performed better than the Deep GAN as edges were more well-defined.

 #### The folder \*_Small contains the architecture having only 5 basic blocks in the Generator.